wavezync/hiring-challenges/Mobile_Engineer/README.md

 ## Guidelines :hammer:

 - You should manage a GitHub repository to complete the task.
-Make it a private repository and add the mentioned Syeta member as a collaborator after the completion.
+Make it a private repository and add the mentioned WaveZync member as a collaborator after the completion.

-- The repository can use syeta-hiring-mobile-challenge as the name
+- The repository can use wavezync-hiring-mobile-challenge as the name

 - Write a good README about the architecture of your system.

-- Send an email to hr@syetalabs.io after completion
+- Send an email to hr@wavezync.com after completion

 **Happy Coding :tada:**